opencobra/cobratoolbox/docs/source/guides/testGuide.md

 ````Matlab
 solvers = prepareTest('requiredSolvers',{'ibm_cplex','gurobi'})
 ````

-If you have a more complex requirement you should separate the requirements.
+#### F: Multiple Requirements
+If the test requires multiple different properties to be met, you should test them all in the same call.
+To keep the code readable, first define the Requirements and then pass them in.

 ````Matlab
 %Define Required Toolboxes